 Helpline Northern Ireland: 0288 77 88 016 (Daily 10am to 4pm, and 7pm to 9.30pm)

 Email (helpline): email@example.com

 This organisation has a range of resources to support bereaved families, including booklets, leaflets and books.
 There is a section on their website with information about dying and bereavement for young people.
-Also has a forum for people to share experiences.
+Their website has a forum for people to share experiences.

-Provides information for families and children when someone close to them has died.
-There is a useful booklist and information sheets to download, including 'Talking to children about death', 'Talking about funerals' and 'Bereaved teenagers'.
+Daisy's Dream provides information for families and children when someone close to them has died.
+There is a useful book list and information sheets to download including:

 Tel: 0118 934 2604

 Cruse provides bereavement counselling.
 It offers help, support and information to anyone facing bereavement or who have been bereaved.
 It has a network of local branches throughout the UK.